mhossen2022/azure-synapse-labs/steps/02_data-ingestion-and-transformation-using-synapse-spark/checks/02_data-ingestion-and-transformation-using-synapse-spark/description.md

-Check if the User Successfully used SQL Script to create tables using dedicated SQL Pool
+Check if the User Successfully used Notebook to Data Ingestion and transformation using Spark